When is the best time to visit?

 The best time to visit Islamabad or Rawalpindi is between November and May, when the heat relents.
 Otherwise, walking in the Margalla Hills can be arduous and busy as a lot of hikers like to indulge in the scenery during these times.
 Although the summer months can be extremely hot, it is possible to secure cheap flights to Islamabad including reasonably priced accommodation during this period.

 As well as the temperature, tourists need to consider the monsoon season; this runs from July through to late September, causing enormous amounts of rainfall.
-During March and April, the rainfall levels are very low, yet the temperatures are pleasantly warm, at around 25 - 30°C, conditions are similar during October and November, making these periods the most suited to British tastes.
+During March and April, the rainfall levels are very low, yet the temperatures are pleasantly warm, at around 25 to 30°C, conditions are similar during October and November.

 A number of holidays and festivals are celebrated annually in Islamabad.
 These are usually linked to the various religions practiced within Pakistan.
 One such example is the festival of Eid ul-Fitr which comes at the end of Ramadan.
 Another great time to find flight deals to Islamabad is during the holidays and festivals, if you want to immerse yourself in authentic Pakistani culture.

 The area around the city is rich in attractions.
 See the astonishing Faisal Mosque which is one of Pakistan's great modern works of art, or learn about folk culture at the Lok Virsa museum.
 Visit a reconstructed Mughal village at Saidpur and see how industry came to Pakistan at the Golra Railway Museum.